rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And when he came to the place, he said to them, Pray that you may not enter into temptation. ^2240

-And he withdrew from them about a stone’s throw, and knelt down and prayed, ^2241
+And he withdrew from them about a stone's throw, and knelt down and prayed, ^2241

 saying, Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done. ^2242